iyke395/Pokemon-Hackathon/README.md

 An Analysis on a Pokemon Dataset.

 ## Project Overview
-Analysing a pokemon dataset to determine the best Pokemons for your strategies,
+Analysing a pokemon dataset to determine the best Pokemons for your strategies.

 Data Visualization and Story Telling

-logically, its preferrably to choose the Pokemon with different individual strengths
+ogically, its preferrably to choose the Pokemon with different individual strengths

 **We are trying to answer the following questions**
 1. which pokemon has the highest Attack?